Millers Point: History

 On 30 June 1814 Thomas Miller, a Sergeant in the 73rd Regiment of Foot, received a grant of land from the governor.

 A small mill that was owned by an ex-convict, Jack Leighton was located here.
 The area became known as Jack, the Miller's Point.
 In 1833 Governor Bourke granted the Catholic Church land at Millers Point for the construction of a school house that could serve as a chapel on Sundays.
 The Colonial Architect, Ambrose Hallen in consultation with Bishop Ullathorne, designed the school building which was completed by May 1835.
 It was a one-story building constructed in sandstone with two rooms that could be opened into one.
-St Brigid's Church is one of the oldest existing place of Catholic worship in Australia.
+St Brigid's Church is one of the oldest existing places of Catholic worship in Australia.
 The school was closed in 1992 but the church continues to be used by the local community.

 From 1841 to 1921, Miller's Point was the location of a gasworks owned by the Australian Gaslight Company.

 The current Sydney Observatory building on Observatory Hill was completed in 1858 by English astronomer and clergyman William Scott.
 Also on Observatory Hill is the old Fort Street School, converted from the old Military Hospital at Fort Phillip in the 1850s.
-Fort Street School incorporated the first government secondary school in Australia, and after the secondary school moved out in 1975, its building has housed the National Trust of Australia; the primary school remains nearby in a separate, heritage listed, building.
+Fort Street School incorporated the first government secondary school in Australia, and after the secondary school moved out in 1975, its building has housed the National Trust of Australia; the primary school remains nearby in a separate, heritage-listed building.

 Two separate pubs in the area claim to be Sydney's oldest surviving pubs, the Lord Nelson (built in about 1836, but modified since) at Millers Point and the Fortune of War (which was built in its current form in 1922, although a hotel was operating on the site in 1830) nearby at The Rocks.
 Other active pubs in the area include the Palisade, the Hero of Waterloo and the Captain Cook.